phbradley/pubtcrs/README.md

 # COMPILING

 Edit the "BOOSTDIR" line in the Makefile to point to the location where your BOOST download is installed.
-Then type `make`
+Then type `make`.
+The binary executable files will be placed in the `bin/` directory.

 # THANKS

 We are using the TCLAP header library for parsing command line arguments.
 As suggested by the TCLAP docs, we have included the header files within this repository for ease of compiling.
 Please see the author and license information in `include/tclap/`

 http://tclap.sourceforge.net/

 # TESTING